 DRA.
 ISABEL STUDER

 Isabel Studer has had a unique career combining positions in government, academia, and civil society.
 She was Director of Strategic Alliances in Latin America and Executive Director for Mexico and Central America at The Nature Conservancy.
-Isabel founded the Global Institute for Sustainability and was the Energy and Corporate Sustainability Leader at the EGADE business school at Tecnológico de Monterrey.
-In the Mexican government, she held high-level positions in the Agency for International Development Cooperation and the Ministries of Foreign Affairs and of the Environment and Natural Resources.
+Isabel founded the Global Institute for Sustainability and was the leader of Energy and Corporate Sustainability at the EGADE business school at Tecnológico de Monterrey.
+In the Mexican government, she held high-level positions in the International Development Cooperation Agency and the Ministries of Foreign Affairs and of the Environment and Natural Resources.
 She was also the Director of Research for the Commission on Labor Cooperation (CLC) in Washington, DC.

-Senior Fellow of the Arsht Rockefeller Resilience Center of the Atlantic Council, she is currently President of the Board of the Mexican Climate Initiative and member of the Board of Directors of the Global Environment Center (World Environment Center or WEC), the Advisory Board of Experts in Sustainability of the Dow Chemical Company (SEAC), and Chairman of the Climate Committee of the Mexico Water Advisory Council.
+Senior Fellow of the Arsht Rockefeller Resilience Center of the Atlantic Council, she is currently President of the Board of the Mexican Climate Initiative and member of the Board of Directors of the Global Environment Center (World Environment Center or WEC), the Advisory Board of Experts in Sustainability of the Dow Chemical Company (SEAC), and president of the Climate Committee of the Mexico Water Advisory Council.